AJwgnr/StereoBlender/README.md

 ## Configuration

+Before starting you have to configure **2 Paths**:
+- `stereo.py`: Full path of the configuration file
+- `stereo.yaml`: Full path where the dataset should be stored

 The configuration of the stereo setup can be done using the YAML configuration file `stereo.yaml`.

+# References
 The basic idea and also some code snippets of this repository are taken from https://github.com/LouisFoucard/DepthMap_dataset.